onnx/models/README.md

 and run as python(.py) files.

-## Model Serving
-Want to try out models instantly?
-Many of the models in this model zoo can be served with [Model Server](https://github.com/awslabs/mxnet-model-server) using the model archives provided.
-Model Server is a flexible and easy tool to serve deep learning models by providing a REST API with an inference end point.
-Supported ONNX models such as those converted from Chainer, CNTK, MXNet, and PyTorch can be served with Model Server.
-To learn about ONNX model serving with Model Server, refer to the [MMS ONNX documentation](https://github.com/awslabs/mxnet-model-server/blob/master/docs/export_from_onnx.md).

-## Model Visualization
-You can see visualizations of each model's network architecture by using [Netron](https://lutzroeder.github.io/Netron).

-## Contributions
-Do you want to contribute a model?
-Check out the list of [backlog models](backlogs.md) <!-- should definitely pick a different name for this-->to get started.
-Also refer to the [contribution guidelines](contribute.md) before submitting a model.

 ## Models
 ### Image Classification
 The model takes images as input and output the probability of it belonging to a set of pre-defined classes.